 We’ve witnessed it snow in May and September in Banff, and we were thankful we packed jackets just in case.

 Things to do in Banff with kids

-There are a TON of great outdoor activities to do with kids in Banff.
+There are a TON of great outdoor activities in Banff that are perfect for families traveling with children.
 And while you may not get around to doing all of them, here are 25 of our favorite things to do in Banff with kids.

 1. Canoe in the brilliant turquoise water at Moraine Lake

 Lake Moraine is almost surreal looking.
 The water is a vibrant shade of turquoise that is so eye-catching and stunning that it appears to have been altered in Photoshop.